kristianwiklund/AOC/README.md

 # AOC2019

-My goal is to do the majority of the tasks in Erlang.
+My goal is to do the majority of the tasks in Erlang to learn Erlang.
+I've written less than 100 LOC erlang before this.

 Not using Erlang:
 * Day 6 was done in Python, I was travelling and didn't have access to an Erlang environment